-After passing the Illinois legislature with unanimous support, the Illinois New Voices Act was signed into law by Governor Bruce Rauner on July 29, 2016.
+After passing the Illinois legislature with unanimous support, the Illinois Speech Rights of Student Journalists Act was signed into law by Governor Bruce Rauner on July 29, 2016.
 The law provides that student editors are responsible for the content of their media.
 School officials can intervene only when the content falls within specific categories of unprotected expression.
-(See Section 15, below,) The law went into effect the day it was signed.

 AN ACT concerning education.

 Be it enacted by the People of the State of Illinois, represented in the General Assembly:

 Section 1.
 Short title.
 This Act may be cited as the Speech Rights of Student Journalists Act.